joomlashack/joomlashack.github.io/coding-standards/php.md

 implemented with with the `AutoLoader::register()` method.

 ### Joomla subclasses
-For code that inherits from or represents super classes of Joomla core classes, we have created a camelCase autoload convention implemented by the `AutoLoader::registerCamelBase` method
+In some of our extensions, we implement a subclassing system that provides easy overriding of core Joomla classes with a camelCase oriented autoloading convention.
+This is implemented with the `AutoLoader::registerCamelBase()` method.

 ### Comments